-My journey starts with a train ride into the city.
-London is just a quick 47 minute train from my home of Cambridge, and in no time my train is pulling into King’s Cross Station.
-Because there are so many WWII historical points to see, I’ve meticulously planned out my route in order to fit it into one day.
-My journey will take me from West to East across the city.
+Because there are so many WWII historical points to see, I’ve meticulously planned out this route in order to fit it into one day.
+This self-guided tour will take you from West to East across the city.
 Read to the end of this post for a map of the route!

 Most of the damage has been repaired or torn down with time, but it just so happens that one bomb landed outside the Victoria and Albert Museum.
 Being dedicated to history, they decided to leave the damage as an exhibit.